-Time Frame: Revise the Zoning Ordinance within two years of adoption of the Housing Element.
+Time Frame: Revise the Zoning Ordinance by December 31, 2024.

 Assist lower income tenants in finding the appropriate resources.

 Policy 3.1: Take positive steps to ensure all segments of the population are aware of their rights and responsibilities regarding fair housing.